abbas-taher/scala-eclipse-spark-hortonwork-project-setup/README.md

  Now you are ready to run the application using your Puttly terminal connection.

- 1- Change to the directory where all Spark files are located on Hortonworks Sandbox by typing the following
+ 1- Change to the directory where all Spark files are located on Hortonworks Sandbox by typing the following:

       cd /usr/hdp/current/spark2-client

- 2- To run the SparkPageRank program execute the following command:
+ 2- To run the SparkPageRank Scala program execute the following command:

      ./bin/spark-submit --class com.scalaproj.SparkPageRank --master yarn --num-executors 1 --driver-memory 512m --executor-memory 512m --executor-cores 1 ~/testing/jars/page-rank.jar /input/urldata.txt 20